My ADHD

 • Hyperfocus, prolific output (when properly inspired & directed)

-• Very high tolerance for uncertainty & chaos
+• Very high tolerance for change, uncertainty & disorder

 • High ability to synthesise new ideas and understand complex concepts